rich-howell/Scripture-Roots/README.md

    - Lazy loading of children
    - Book filter and clear filter
    - Details panel navigation
-   - Mobile sidebar behavior
+   - Mobile sidebar behaviour
 5. Open a PR with a clear description of the change.

 ### Guidelines

 - Keep runtime data access local.
 - Avoid adding network calls or API dependencies without discussion.
-- Preserve existing UI behavior unless there is a strong reason to change it.
+- Preserve existing UI behaviour unless there is a strong reason to change it.
 - Use ASCII in files that are already ASCII.

 ## License